Betty by Gary Delainey and Gerry Rasmussen for February 27, 2020

 21. Ghjghj

-junkmailmemore about 4 years ago
+junkmailmemore over 4 years ago

 Maybe he’s trying to make a point about people who aren’t handicapped taking advantage of things meant for handicapped people.
 In Disney World, years ago, if you were in a wheelchair, you got to skip the line.
 Then so many perfectly able bodied people were renting wheelchairs, that Disney changed the policy.
 I see people with handicap cards get out of their cars in a handicapped spot and sprint into the store.
 These are the people who ruin it for everyone else.